-The full scale test of marine flooring constructions is expensive and is normally done for a number of different flooring constructions mounted successive upon the reference steel deck.
+The full scale test of marine flooring constructions are expensive and are normally done for a number of different flooring constructions mounted successive upon the reference steel deck.
 This allows comparing the different flooring constructions directly.
 However, this means that the reference deck must not be removed from the test opening during the measuring series.
 This is necessary in order not to introduce differences due to the mounting in the test facilities.